Decade-qiu/D-OnlineJudge/README.md

 - **Start Dependencies**: Run `MySQL` and `Nacos` using Docker.
 For detailed instructions, see `docs/1.docker部署.md`.
 - **Configure Nacos**: Add the shared configurations (`shared-jdbc.yaml`, etc.) to the Nacos dashboard.
 - **Build**: Navigate to the `DOJ-BE/` directory and run `mvn clean install`.
 - **Run Services**: Start each microservice by running its corresponding JAR file from the `target` directory (e.g., `java -jar user-service/target/user-service-1.0-SNAPSHOT.jar`).
+If you have a system proxy enabled, you may need to disable it for the JVM by adding `-Dhttp.proxySet=false -Dhttps.proxySet=false` to the command.

 ### 2. Frontend Setup (`DOJ-FE`)